alphacodinghub/v2ray-nginx-docker/README.md

 - The Docker image is based on the latest official release and integrated with Nginx and a basic website.
 - Deployment using Traefik, easy operation.
-- Traefik automatically manages ssl certificates.
+- Traefik automatically manages/renews ssl certificates.
 - A basic static website is integrated with the image.
 It will redirect to baidu.com by default however you can replace it with your own real website.
 - V2Ray parameters can be easily customized using the `.env` file.
 You don't need to change the `docker-compose.yml` file.
 - Main parameters you can customize indlude domain name, UUID, v2ray listening port, and the camouflaged path.